EdgeNet-project/edgenet-legacy-2024/docs/README.md

     - [Cluster](custom_resources.md#cluster)

 ### Fedmanctl
 To facilitate federation capabilities, our EdgeNet project incorporates a command line utility called `fedmanctl`.
-This utility serves the purpose of enabling the federation of worker and federator Kubernetes clusters.
+This utility serves the purpose of enabling the federation of workload and manager Kubernetes clusters.

 Currently, `fedmanctl` is undergoing active development, focusing primarily on implementing the core components related to federation features.
 While it is a work in progress, essential functionalities have already been incorporated.
-For the basic use case of federating a worker Kubernetes cluster, please consult the [fedmanctl federation tutorial](/docs/tutorials/federating_worker_clusters_fedmanctl.md).
+For the basic use case of federating a workload Kubernetes cluster, please consult the [fedmanctl federation tutorial](/docs/tutorials/federating_worker_clusters_fedmanctl.md).

-`fedmanctl` comprises two modules known as worker and manager.
-The worker module encompasses subcommands that initialize the federation capabilities of EdgeNet and generate a token for the manager cluster.
-This token contains sensitive information that grants external access to the worker cluster's API server.
-On the other hand, the manager subcommands are responsible for establishing a link between the worker cluster and the manager cluster using the token.
+`fedmanctl` comprises two modules known as workload and manager.
+The workload module encompasses subcommands that initialize the federation capabilities of EdgeNet and generate a token for the manager cluster.
+This token contains sensitive information that grants external access to the workload cluster's API server.
+On the other hand, the manager subcommands are responsible for establishing a link between the workload cluster and the manager cluster using the token.

 In the future, additional subcommands may be developed to establish connections between manager Kubernetes clusters.